paradise-fi/divine/doc/manual/divine-vm.md

 ----------

 The DIVINE VM has no intrinsic concept of threads or processes.
-Instead, it relies on an "operating system" to implement abstractions like those and the VM itself only provides the minimum support neccessary.
+Instead, it relies on an "operating system" to implement such abstractions and the VM itself only provides the minimum support neccessary.
 Unlike with "real" computers, a system required to operate DiVM can be extremely simple, consisting of just 2 C functions (one of them is `__boot`, see [Boot Sequence]